Ben Waide

-F. L. "Ben" Waide (born May 17, 1963) is an American politician and a Republican member of the Kentucky House of Representatives representing District 10 from January 4, 2011, until January 2015.
+F. L. "Ben" Waide (born May 17, 1963) is an American politician and a Republican member of the Kentucky House of Representatives from January 2011 to January 2015, representing District 10.
+In the 2014 redistricting of the house, the 10th district was redrawn such that Waide lived in the 9th district alongside incumbent Myron Dossett.
+He did not run for reelection, instead running unsuccessfully for Judge/Executive of Hopkins County.

 Education

 Waide earned his BS in health sciences from the University of Louisville.